ayushshrivastv/Atlantis/README.md

-# Project Atlantis: Climate Intelligence, Reimagined
+# Project Atlantis: The Search for a Lost World

 Welcome to Project Atlantis, a groundbreaking conversational AI platform designed to democratize access to complex climate data and empower users with actionable, data-driven insights.
 Our mission is to transform the way we understand and interact with climate information, making it intuitive, immediate, and impactful for researchers, policymakers, and the public alike.